Walkable city

 Narrow streets are a common feature in walking cities, where space is at a premium.

-A walking city or walkable city is a type of city that actively avoids the need for vehicular transportation, and emphasizes the use of walking.
-It is often characterized by narrow, often winding streets.
-A walkable city also implies a more egalitarian movement facility than contemporary automotive cities, with fewer citizens being disadvantaged by a lack of transport.
-A higher degree of walkability between areas of a city has been shown to promote a wide range of benefits for its inhabitants, such as in equity, sustainability, health, social benefits, less demand on other modes of transportation, economic development, and general enjoyment.
+A walkable city or walking city is one that minimizes the need for vehicular transportation and encourages travel on foot.
+They are often characterized by narrow, winding streets.
+A walkable city provides a more-equitable form of mobility than contemporary automotive cities, with fewer residents disadvantaged by limited transport options.
+A higher degree of walkability between areas of a city has been shown to promote a wide range of benefits for inhabitants, including increased equity, sustainability, health, social benefits, economic development, and reduced demand for other modes of transportation.

 History

-Walking cities were the dominant kind of city before the advent of machine-powered transportation, due to land transportation being a scarce commodity.
-Cities were arranged in a manner to reduce long one way trips.
-This meant that common features such as circulation patterns were highly sought after by city planners.
-This ensured people would travel the least distance possible.
-The crooked streets of medieval European towns, while seemingly random and inefficient, were created to enable accessible circumferential routes between common local destinations.
+Walkable cities were common before the adoption of machine-powered transportation.
+Due to the scarcity of transportation, cities evolved to reduce long, one-way trips.
+Common features such as circulation patterns were sought after by city planners, ensuring people could travel the shortest-possible distance.
+The crooked streets of medieval European towns were created to enable accessible, circumferential routes between common local destinations.

-In Europe, the walking city was the dominant design until about 1850, when walking and horse-drawn transport began to be supplanted as the primary means of movement for the overall populace by collective means of transportation.
+In Europe, the walking city was the commonest design until about 1850, when collective means of transportation, such as trams began replacing walking and horse-drawn travel.

-Around the world, many walking cities became overrun by cars with the vast proliferation of the automotive industry during the 1950s and 1960s.
-This caused cities to change their designs to be centred around heavier automotive infrastructure.
-However, even after replacing a lot of pedestrian infrastructure, some cities gradually reclaimed their walkability qualities; places such as Freiburg and Munich in Germany, and Copenhagen in Denmark.
+Around the world, many walking cities became dominated by motor traffic during the 1950s and 1960s.
+This caused cities to change their designs to be centred around heavy automotive infrastructure.
+However, after having previously replaced much of their pedestrian infrastructure, some cities – such as Freiburg and Munich in Germany, and Copenhagen in Denmark – gradually re-implemented their walkable qualities.

-Walking cities in the United States also diminished following the rise of automotive transport and largely transformed into urban sprawls.
-The iconic American suburbs, which surround most large cities in the US, largely fail to provide the same amenities available in walkable cities at a reasonable walking distance.
-While there are usually opportunities for leisure walks around many neighbourhoods, there can still be a need to transit into the city for access to amenities such as healthcare, grocery stores, work opportunities, or education.
+Walking cities in the United States also became less common following the adoption of automotive transport and were largely transformed into low-density, expansive metropolitan regions, which are often described as urban sprawl.
+American suburbs, which surround most large cities in the US, largely fail to provide adequate amenities within a reasonable walking distance.
+While there are opportunities for leisure walks around many neighborhoods, there is often still a need to visit the city centre to access amenities such as healthcare, grocery stores, work opportunities, or education.

 Features

-In walking cities, everything was "crammed into the smallest space possible".
+In walking cities, before the adoption of the automobile, facilities was "crammed into the smallest space possible".
 Streets were by necessity narrow, overhanging upper stories were common, and they were often surrounded by walls for defensive purposes.
 Urban planning and policies related to zoning and infrastructure allow modern cities to be more walkable.
-However, past city planning affects current public transit systems, causing areas with large urban sprawl to have less accessible public transit.
+Past city planning affects current public transit systems, causing areas with large urban sprawl to have less-accessible public transit.
 An example of this is the United States, which spends more public tax dollars on transit than comparable European and Asian countries, but has lower ridership.